 5) Compete with them by decreasing your price

-One way to outpace the giants at their own game is to offer prices that are lesser than the ones offered by any thriving business that has attacked your market space.
+One way to beat the giants at their own game is to offer prices that are lower than the ones offered by any thriving business that has attacked your market space.
 This doesn’t mean that you’d have to reduce the prices to the point where companies sacrifice their profits.
 Of course, there should be room for your own profit.

 Also, in reducing the prices, you should never pay any attention to the idea that the giant you are competing with sells goods at a price lesser than your purchase price.
 Even if that is true, your main focus should be on reducing prices even one-quarter as compared to the prices of the flourished businesses.

-According to Business Town, we can learn this strategy well from the Building #19 in Boston.
-The invading giants of the likes of Walmart could not take over the place of it despite offering prices that are very low.
-The reason of this was the strategy that we have defined in this section.
+According to Business Town, we can learn this strategy well from Building #19 in Boston.
+The invading giants of the likes of Walmart could not take over its place of it despite offering prices that are very low.
+The reason for this was the strategy that we have defined in this section.
 They offered prices lower than the invaders.
 What we see now is that Building #19 is still thriving and has a large customer base.

 6) Co-Work with the giants

-If your startup has something to offer to a tech giant and in return receive something, it can be a massive turnout for your company.
+If your startup has something to offer to a tech giant and in return receives something, it can be a massive turnout for your company.

-Sharon Hadary has emphasized this in his post on WSJ where he stresses on “…identifying what your company can bring to the relationship that increases the success of both entities.”
+Sharon Hadary has emphasized this in his post on WSJ where he stresses the importance of “…identifying what your company can bring to the relationship that increases the success of both entities.”

-It could be felt that since you are a beginner, you wouldn’t have anything to offer the giants.
-But this is a wrong notion.
+You might believe that, since you are a beginner, you wouldn’t have anything to offer the giants.
+This is misleading.
 Everyone in this world can offer something to someone.
-Elaborating the saying of Hadary, looking scrupulously into your strengths can help you surface.
-For example, if you are a local company, and you have a deeper relationship with the local customers, or, contractors, you can use that to help the newly entered national or international company in establishing itself.
-In doing so, you can also reap fruits of working for your own betterment by choosing the legal terms carefully with the giant.
+Elaborating on the quote from Hadary, looking scrupulously into your strengths can help you surface.
+For example, if you are a local company, and you have a deeper relationship with the local customers, or, contractors, you can use that to help the newly launched national or international company in establishing itself.
+In doing so, you can also reap the fruits of working for your own betterment by choosing the legal terms carefully with the giant.